Everest Base Camp Trek

 • Unique Adventure sleeping bag and down jacket, duffel bag, area trekking map.

-• All applicable taxes as per the government rules and regulations.
+• All applicable taxes are as per the government rules and regulations.

-• All organisational requirements.
+• All organizational requirements.

 What is not included?